 Introduction: In this article, to help celebrate National Hispanic Heritage Month (Sept.
 15-Oct.
 15), Gena Philibert-Ortega presents some taco recipes she found in old newspapers.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 When was the last time you ate a taco?
 Tacos have been a mainstay in American cuisine since at least the early 20th century.
 According to Jeffrey M. Pilcher, author of Planet Taco: A Global History of Mexican Food, tacos are first mentioned in U.S. newspapers around 1905 – and he believes their origins can be traced back to 18th century Mexican miners.* Today, a taco is as convenient as a Mexican fast food drive-thru, and is a food made at home by families who have no Hispanic heritage.